 Couple and Family Housing

-Students or postdocs eligible for couple or family housing must certify their couple or family status prior to move-in.
-Columbia Residential is unable to provide housing to accommodate friends or relatives other than in very limited number to partners and/or dependent children.
-If both partners are affiliates and are eligible for housing, only one application will be considered and one offer given (if approved).
+Please note, Columbia Residential is unable to provide housing to accommodate friends or relatives other than in very limited number to partners and/or dependent children.
+If both partners are affiliates and are eligible for housing, only one application will be considered, and one offer given (if approved).

 - Only the partner listed in the original housing application may move into and reside in the unit.